As a retail store owner, you have a wide variety of tools at your disposal that can help you build a successful business.

 A retail merchandising strategy is the most effective; however, it’s also one of the least understood, especially for first-time store owners.

-In this post, we’ll help you understand the value of retail merchandising by explaining what it is, showing you the results it can deliver, and give you practical advice for applying the concept to your own business.
+In this post, we’ll answer the question, “What is a merchandising strategy?”, and help you understand the value of retail merchandising by showing you the results it can deliver, while giving you practical advice for applying the concept to your own business.

 Without further ado, let’s get started.